 We’ve put the holidays behind us; now it’s time to cozy up to some comfy winter nesting.
 And, of course, everyone wants to get back into a healthier eating routine now that we’re finished with weeks of festive over-indulgence.

-January is the ideal time to decompress and get into the kitchen to hone those “Top Chef” skills.
-And with the frigid temperatures, some tasty comforting foods are sure to warm the heart and soul — as well as help get everyone started on that New Year’s resolution to eat healthier.
+January is the ideal time to decompress, get into the kitchen and work on those ‘Top Chef” skills.
+It’s not that difficult with some great comforting — healthy — foods to warm the heart and soul.

 Experiment with new culinary creations that incorporate bold flavors for delicious results.
-Nothing pleases the senses quite like a hearty meal on a chilly evening.
+Nothing pleases the senses quite like a comfort food dish on a chilly evening.